jknapka/mvca/src/tg/unter/README.txt

 ----------
 ISSUES

+) Need a "password reset" function.

-) Need to allow users to edit their data.
+) (done) Need to allow users to edit their data.

 ) (done) Make event rendering consistent across all pages.
 We need
    - An "event_renderer" template that we can include.